 Dictionary.com defines “sport” as “an athletic activity requiring skill or physical prowess and often of a competitive nature.”
 Chess while may share various characteristics of sports such as being skill-based, entertaining, competitive, lack the physicality necessary to be classified as a sport.

 Sports are the masses’ way of being able to compete with individuals/groups of people in a more peaceful and organized way.
 There’s always been a large debate whether chess can be classified as a sport, where very interesting arguments have been presented.

-That is the topic of this article, to present the reasons why chess should also be considered as a sport.
+That will be the topic of this article, to present the reasons why chess should also be considered as a sport.
 I will not be ignorant of course and will also spew out the counter-arguments, but ultimately, it is to spark a discussion.

 I just want to pick your brains a little bit in order to answer this question, I think this will be an interesting topic overall.
+The discussions I have found online are also crazy and I will be sharing all of them here.
 Okay, let’s get started.

 Pro-sport vs. Anti sport: Both sides of the “chess as a sport” argument